Polarsteps vs Google Maps 2026: Journal or Navigator?

 Polarsteps remembers your trip.
 Google Maps runs it.
 That is the whole comparison, and it is why pitting them against each other is a little unfair.
 They are not trying to do the same thing.
 One quietly logs where you went and turns it into a keepsake.
 The other tells you where to turn next.

 For documenting and sharing a journey, Polarsteps wins outright.
 Automatic GPS tracking, a map-and-photo diary, a follower feed, printable books, none of which Google Maps does.
 For directions, transit, and finding places, Google Maps wins outright.
 Turn-by-turn routing and offline maps are not what Polarsteps is for.
-Both are free, so the only question is which job you need done.
+Both are free for their core use, so the only question is which job you need done.

 Record the trip vs run the trip